ceviherdianinsight/jrta_0/README.md

   - Swap/Rollover fee: when you keep a position overnight, your broker may deduct or credit a small interest fee which adjusts your Balance accordingly.

 * What is Unrealized P/L and Floating P/L?
+  - Unrealized P/L (also known as Floating P/L) is the paper profit or loss on your open trades, i.e. what you would earn or lose if all positions were closed right now.
+It fluctuates in real time with market prices.
+  - Realized P/L only occurs when a trade is closed—this is when profit or loss is locked in and reflected in your account balance.
+  - Floating P/L = Position Size × (Current Price – Entry Price)
+  - Floating P/L is not guaranteed: it can flip from profit to loss if market moves before you close the position.
+  - Realized P/L affects your Balance immediately upon trade closure.
+  - Keep an eye on floating P/L—it helps make strategic decisions about whether to exit or hold trades.